 (5) If the plumbing work was carried out by a person in contravention of regulation 9, the plumbing compliance officer may give the rectification notice to that person.

-(6) If a rectification notice is given to a licensed plumbing contractor or permit holder the plumbing compliance officer must give a copy of it to the owner of the place where the plumbing work was carried out.
+(6) If a rectification notice is given to a licensed plumbing contractor or permit holder the plumbing compliance officer must give a copy of it to —

+(a) if the plumbing work relates to building work carried out under a building permit — the person named as the builder on the building permit; or

+(b) otherwise — the owner of the place where the plumbing work was carried out.

 (7) The plumbing compliance officer who gave a rectification notice, or the Board, may amend or revoke the notice by giving the person to whom it was given a notice in the approved form.

 [Regulation 71 inserted: Gazette 24 Apr 2015 p.
 1515-17; amended: Gazette 13 Dec 2016 p.
 5626; 18 Oct 2019 p.
-3676-7.]

-72. Rectification notice to be complied with etc.
+3676-7; SL 2024/12 r.
+35.]

+72. Obligations in relation to rectification notices

 (1) A person who is given a rectification notice must comply with the notice.